 (g) Maintenance records for all continuous monitoring systems, flow meters, and other instrumentation used to provide data for the GHGs reported under this chapter.

-(h) Suppliers must retain any other data specified in WAC 173-441-130(5).
+(h) Suppliers and electric power entities must retain any other data specified in WAC 173-441-122 and 173-441-124.

 (7) Annual GHG report revisions.

 (a) A person must submit a revised annual GHG report within forty-five days of discovering that an annual GHG report that the person previously submitted contains one or more substantive errors.
+Any corrections identified during the verification process must be submitted to Ecology by the verification report deadline.
 The revised report must correct all substantive errors.

 (b) Ecology may notify the person in writing that an annual GHG report previously submitted by the person contains one or more substantive errors.
 Such notification will identify each such substantive error.
 The person must, within forty-five days of receipt of the notification, either resubmit the report that, for each identified substantive error, corrects the identified substantive error (in accordance with the applicable requirements of this chapter) or provide information demonstrating that the previously submitted report does not contain the identified substantive error or that the identified error is not a substantive error.

-(c) A substantive error is an error that impacts the quantity of GHG emissions reported or otherwise prevents the reported data from being validated or verified.
+(c) A substantive error is an error that impacts the quantity of GHG emissions reported, product data reported, or otherwise prevents the reported data from being validated or verified.

 (d) Notwithstanding (a) and (b) of this subsection, upon request by a person, ecology may provide reasonable extensions of the forty-five day period for submission of the revised report or information under (a) and (b) of this subsection.
-If ecology receives a request for extension of the forty-five day period, by email to ghgreporting@ecy.wa.gov, at least two business days prior to the expiration of the forty-five day period, and ecology does not respond to the request by the end of such period, the extension request is deemed to be automatically granted for thirty more days.
-During the automatic thirty-day extension, ecology will determine what extension, if any, beyond the automatic extension is reasonable and will provide any such additional extension.
+If ecology receives a request for extension of the forty-five day period, by email, at least five business days prior to the expiration of the forty-five day period, and ecology does not respond to the request by the end of such period, the extension request is deemed to be automatically granted for fifteen more days.
+During the automatic fifteen-day extension, ecology will determine what extension, if any, beyond the automatic extension is reasonable and will provide any such additional extension.

 (e) The owner or operator must retain documentation for three years to support any revision made to an annual GHG report.